 All buses are compliant to the highest level at Category 1 so, for example, all have front, side and rear destination blinds with font sizes large enough to be easily readable.
 All bus stop buttons carry Braille and the gangways have been designed to give extra space.

 All our drivers receive regular training with regard to looking after passengers with additional needs and this includes both visible and non-visible disabilities.
 All drivers are Dementia aware for example and will recognise the DA badge if worn by a passenger.

-As at May 2017 we operate a fleet of 5 double-deckers and the Greenway shuttle single decker.
+We operate a fleet of 5 double-deckers and the Greenway shuttle single decker.
 Of the double-deckers, both the two open toppers and one of the closed top buses have been converted from their old London two door specification to just a single front entrance, with the disabled ramp at the front and the wheelchair bay located at the front of the near side, meaning we can load a wheelchair at Paignton bus station.
 The other two double-deckers remain in London format so the wheelchair ramp is part of the centre door entrance and thus cannot be used in Paignton bus station due to the herringbone parking arrangement there.
 If a wheelchair user needs access at Paignton, we advise that the intending passenger should board at our stop on Torbay Road just by our Railway Station, or alternately we would stop by the Library next to the bus station.

 Due to a lack of raised kerbs for the Churston to Greenway shuttle service, accommodating an electric wheelchair is not possible at present.
 We advise that passengers with electric wheelchairs arrange direct transport to Greenway House to ensure the best possible experience.
 Normal wheelchairs can be accommodated.